Zettelkasten-Method/zettelkasten.de/content/posts/2018/01/buffer-notes.md

 The note is about problems like midlife-crisis, boyhood crisis, and similar stuff that emerges because of false feedback (e.g. thinking that a career serves as the pinnacle of meaning in life).
 I intended to use some of the thoughts to illustrate how you can get lost in knowledge work.
 Other examples are: Over-crafting the tools, over-digitalization (not reading real books) etc.

 The same can be applied to new writing projects.
 I have a couple dozens of books that I am writing.
 New notes can be linked very fast to multiple books notes (either outlines or buffer notes) and with every note more than one book is growing.
-Like this, you can effectively <del>write<del> <ins>draft</ins> quite a lot books at the same time without losing the overview.
+Like this, you can effectively <del>write</del> <ins>draft</ins> quite a lot books at the same time without losing the overview.

 The buffer notes's role for the Zettelkasten Method is really a means to store notes relevant to a project in a rather unstructured manner.